getdunne/juce-AudioParameterTest/README.md

 [JUCE](https://www.juce.com) provides a nice set of classes for handling communication of parameter-value changes between a plugin (VST, AU, etc.) and its host program (e.g. [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation)).
 All derive from a common parent **AudioParameter**, and are specialized for the four most common kinds of plugin parameters as follows:
 - **AudioParameterFloat** represents a floating-point value, e.g. a value set by a knob or slider.
 This is the most basic kind of parameter, because floating-point parameters are supported by all plugin hosts, regardless of the specific interface technology.
 - **AudioParameterInt** represents an integer value, e.g. something like a MIDI note-number or velocity.
+- **AudioParameterChoice** represents a discrete choice among a defined set of values, e.g. an oscillator waveform type chosen from the set { *sine, triangle, square, sawtooth* }.
+You could think of this as a specialized form of integer parameter, where the range is restricted to [0, *number_of_choices*-1].
 - **AudioParameterBool** represents a logical value (*true* or *false*), e.g. whether a certain effect or function is enabled or not.
-You could think of this a specialized form of integer parameter where the range is restricted to [0,1].
+You could think of this a limited form of choice parameter where the available choices is { *false, true* }.
-- **AudioParameterChoice** represents a discrete choice among a defined set of values, e.g. an oscillator waveform type chosen from the set { *sine, triangle, square, sawtooth* }.
-You could think of this as another specialized form of integer parameter, where the range is restricted to [0, *number_of_choices*-1].

-I had difficulty finding code examples showing how all of these classes ought to be used, so as to provide true bi-directional communication of parameter values, i.e.,
+I had difficulty finding code examples showing how all of these classes ought to be used, so I decided to create my own.
+My goal was to verify what is called *automation* in audio-recording parlance, which requires true bi-directional communication of parameter values, i.e.,
 - Plugin to host: user manipulates GUI controls, changes are recorded by a host DAW.
 - Host to plugin: DAW recreates user's manipulations automatically using playback.

-Such bi-directional communication is referred to as *automation* in audio-recording parlance.
+I have fully tested the Audio Unit (v2) build under Logic Pro X on the Mac, and the VST (v2) build under Reaper v5.52/x64 on Windows 10, including automation with all four parameters.
+I do not have the means to test other plugin types.

 # Warning: deprecated approach #
 While **AudioParameter** and its descendants are still supported in JUCE 5.1.2, but the critical member function **AudioProcessor::setParameter()** is marked as deprecated, so this approach is likely to become obsolete in some future JUCE release.
 It's being replaced by a quite different set of classes built around **AudioProcessorValueTreeState**, which offers the possibility of more streamlined code as well as built-in support for *undo* functionality.